goobers692s/notes/README.md

 # 2023-11-20
 - "Today's programming wisdom is to focus on writing clean, readable, and maintainable code.
 It's not just about making it work, but also about making it easy for others (and your future self) to understand and modify.
 Invest time in planning and designing your code, use clear and descriptive variable names, write comments to explain complex logic, and follow consistent formatting and style guidelines.
 Remember, code is read much more often than it is written, so make it a joy to read!"

+# 2023-11-21
+- "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
+So far, the universe is winning." - Rich Cook

+This quote highlights the ongoing challenge for programmers to create user-friendly and robust software, while also acknowledging the ever-present possibility of unexpected user behavior or input.
+It serves as a reminder to continually strive for better coding practices and to always consider the potential limitations and vulnerabilities of our programs.